 To qualify for Environmental Grant funding, a proposed project must be:

 - Located within an American Water service area

-- Completed between May and November of the grant funding year
+- Be completed between May and November of the grant funding year

 - Be a new or innovative community initiative, or serve as significant expansion to an existing program.

-For more information, please see our 2018 Program Brochure
+For more information on this year's program, please see our 2023 Program Brochure and Grant Application Form.